yukaberry/portfolio_tanzania_water_pumps/findings/analysis.md

 **Upsampled Datasets, holdout method (8:2) validation**
 * SVC model's F1_macro has improved by 6 % and also keep the good accuracy.
-However, resampled technique is not so effective to other models.
+However, resampled technique is not so effective in other models.

 ![baseline_model_scores_resampled](/image/baseline_model_scores_resampled.PNG)